What Does "De Minimis" Mean in Business Taxes?

 For example, if you have a special dining room for executives and no dining room or similar dining room is available for other staff, you can't claim that the executive dining room is de minimis.
 And if it isn't de minimis, it's taxable to the executives.

 Records to Prove De Minimis Benefits

 It's always difficult to prove a negative.
-Keep excellent records of times when you provide small benefits to employees, explaining the business purpose, as well as the date and the time.
+Keep detailed records of times when you provide small benefits to employees, explaining the business purpose, as well as the date and the time.
 Showing that you always keep good records will help you defend de minimis use in the event of a tax audit.

-Examples in Other Tax and Legal Areas
+De Minimis Examples in Other Tax and Legal Areas

 The 2015 PATH Act provides protection against fines and penalties for business taxpayers for de minimis errors under $100 on information returns.

 On Form 1099-S, Proceeds from Real Estate Transactions, a transfer of less than $600 is considered de minimis.

 De minimis limits are considered in capital gains tax on the purchase of discount bonds.
 A discount of less than a quarter of a point per year is effectively too small to count for tax purposes.